Jeffrey Wright will reprise the role of Isaac in The Last of Us Season 2

 Without spoiling anything for those who haven’t played The Last of Us Part II, Isaac leads the Washington Liberation Front (WLF), a major antagonistic faction for Ellie (Bella Ramsey).
 The WLF is at war with a religious cult known as the Seraphites, and Ellie finds herself caught in the middle.
 Abby (played by Booksmart‘s Kaitlyn Dever), the biggest new character of the second season, is part of the WLF and reports to Isaac.

 Wright is the second actor from the video games to reprise their role in the HBO series, following Merle Dandridge as Firefly leader Marlene.
-(It’s worth noting that Marlene does appear in a flashback in The Last of Us Part II, so it remains to be seen whether Dandridge will also appear in Season 2.)
+(It’s worth noting that Marlene does pop up in a flashback in The Last of Us Part II, so it remains to be seen whether Dandridge will also appear in Season 2.)

 The Last of Us Season 2 is currently in production in Vancouver, but series co-creator Craig Mazin says it will only partially cover the events of The Last of Us Part II.
 To that end, HBO is planning at least one more season to fully adapt the sequel, which was significantly larger in scope than the original The Last of Us game upon which the first season was based.